lrslab/anasfv/readme.md

 The workflow consists of two parts:

-Part 1:
+Part 1: Using nanopore-sequenced data of PCR-amplified ASFV to assemble a genome.

-Using nanopore-sequenced data of PCR-amplified ASFV to assemble a genome.
+Part 2: Analyzing the completeness of the assembled ASFV genome.

-Part 2:
+Part 3: Checking for any evidence of recombination between genotypes I and II.

-Analyzing the completeness of the assembled ASFV genome, checking for any evidence of recombination between genotypes I and II, and constructing a phylogenetic tree.
+Part 4: Constructing a phylogenetic tree.

 ## Requirements: